Freelunch-AI/docs/design-notes.md

 1. The # of ML-core (that need ML to survive) companies is increasing;
 2. Non-ML-core companies are entering and/or relying more on ML;
 3. Dataset sizes are increasing for aproximately all Companies.
+4. Companies are adopting Generative AI which depends on very large models.

 _These show, respectively, that:_

 1. The market for ML Systems getting larger and small improvements in these Systems can have major ROI for these types of companies;
 2. ML problems are getting higher priority across the board;
 3. ML is getting more powerfull (think of better accuracy) inside these companies by default, thus getting greater importance.
+4. ML problems are getting harder to solve due to increasing complexity on the ML side and performance & scalability requirements imposed by Generative AI.
 </details>

 <details>